 The liability representing the premium over par value increased between the effective date of the Mergers and settlement because of the movement in trading prices of Parent Shares during the Observation Periods.
-The fluctuation in fair value during such Observation Periods is reported in the Consolidated Profit and Loss Account as a component of "Non-operating expense, net."
+The fluctuation in fair value during such Observation Periods is reported in the statement of income as a component of "Non-operating expense, net."